Dynamic Tool Dependency Retrieval for Lightweight Function Calling

-\paragraph{ICL Methods for Encoding $\mathcal F_t$ into Prompt.} For all methods including the \emph{No ICL} baseline, we provide 1 randomly selected demonstration to show how to complete an example task.
-For all other ICL methods, we encode the subset of tools obtained from the Tool Retriever.
+\paragraph{ICL Methods for Encoding $\mathcal F_t$ into Prompt.} For all methods, including the \emph{No ICL} baseline, we provide 1 randomly selected demonstration to show how to complete an example task.
+For all other ICL methods, we encode the retrieved tools.
 For the \emph{Raw Demonstrations} method, we provide up to $5$ additional demonstrations for which the plan includes the predicted tools.
-For a more efficient prompting, we can either use the \emph{Hard Mask} and completely exclude the remaining tools from the prompt, or a \emph{Soft Mask}, where the full set of tools is presented to the model but the retrieved list is emphasized as the set the model should generally prefer.
-If a Tool Retriever also predicts scores for each tool, these can be included in the prompt, yielding \emph{Weighted} variants of the two masking approaches.
-Example of ICL prompts are provided in Appendix \ref{app:prompt}.
+For more efficient prompting, we can either use the \emph{Hard Mask} and completely exclude the remaining tools from the prompt, or a \emph{Soft Mask}, where the full set of tools is presented to the model but the retrieved list is emphasized as the set the model should generally prefer.
+Since retrieval methods provide scores for each tool, these can be included encoded, yielding \emph{Weighted} variants of the two masking approaches.
+We provide example ICL prompts in Appendix \ref{app:prompt}.